 How do your financial professionals make money?

 Our Financial Advisors retain a portion of the fee for advisory services and commissions on brokerage transactions charged to you.
 Some Financial Advisors are eligible for special incentive compensation in the form of recruitment and retention bonuses based on client assets brought to the firm and revenue generation.
-Some Financial Advisors are eligible to recieve compensation for refarrals made to our affiliates.
+Some Financial Advisors are eligible to receive compensation for referrals made to our affiliates.
 The referral fees paid to Financial Advisors do not entail an additional cost to you.

 We and our Financial Advisors also receive non-cash compensation from certain product sponsors that can include occasional gifts, meals, tickets or other entertainment or sponsorship support of educational or training events (which include educational and appreciation events Financial Advisors arrange for clients and prospects).